delcacho/COVID-19-Analytics/README.md

 ## Data Sources
-Currently downloading country level data from Johns Jopkins CSSE, regional data for the US from  USAFacts.org, and regional level data for Spain straight from the PDFs the Health Ministry publishes daily at https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm.
+Currently downloading country level data from Johns Jopkins CSSE, regional data for the US from  USAFacts.org, and regional level data for Spain straight from the PDFs the Health Ministry publishes daily and parsing it with tabula.

+## Dependencies

+There is a requirements.txt file that allows installing needed libraries (through pip install -r requirements.txt)

+- pandas
+- urllib3
+- request
+- seaborn
+- tabula_py
+- matplotlib
+- numpy
+- scikit_learn
+- scipy
+- tabula

 ## Currently tracked KPIs
 - Case fatality rate over time (file deathrate.py)